DuncanWilder/highdash/README.md

 * To show that you might not need to import Lodash to achieve your goals
 * A tool for learning algorithms for common tasks in JS
 * This library isn't meant to be a complete replacement for _every_ Lodash function
-* Each function probably isn't designed to cater to every situation that Lodash's functions cater to
+* Each function probably isn't designed to cater to every situation that Lodash's functions cater to ("good enough" rather than "perfect")
 * Lodash doesn't treat each function in isolation, this library does
   * Lodash re-uses a lot of functions as helpers or uses it's own collection of helpers, obscuring what the function is actually doing
   * This should mean that each function in this library should be copy-pastable